 batch data ingestion, see

 Database migration tools

-If your source data is stored in a database, either on-premises or hosted by another cloud provider, there are several third-party applications you can use to migrate your data, in bulk, to GCP.
-These applications are often co-located in the same environment as source systems and provide both one-time and ongoing transfers.
-Applications such as Talend and Informatica provide extract-transform-load (ETL) capabilities with built-in support for GCP.
+If your source data is stored in a database, either on-premises or hosted by another cloud provider, there are several third-party apps you can use to migrate your data, in bulk, to Google Cloud.
+These apps are often co-located in the same environment as source systems and provide both one-time and ongoing transfers.
+Apps such as Talend and Informatica provide extract-transform-load (ETL) capabilities with built-in support for Google Cloud.

-A number of GCP partners provide complementary solutions focused on bulk data movement.
+A number of Google Cloud partners provide complementary solutions focused on bulk data movement.